saigerutherford/CPC_ML_tutorial/README.md

-# Normative Modeling Practical CPC 2020
+# Machine Learning with Normative Modeling Tutorial CPC 2021
-This repository contains written instructions, links to code, and data used for the (virtual) Machine Learning/Normative Modeling Practical at the [Computational Psychiatry Course](https://www.translationalneuromodeling.org/cpcourse/) on September 12th, 2020.
+This repository contains written instructions, links to code, and data used for the (virtual) Machine Learning/Normative Modeling Practical at the [Computational Psychiatry Course](https://www.translationalneuromodeling.org/cpcourse/) on September 18th, 2021.

 This repository is a group effort by [Thomas Wolfers](https://twitter.com/ThomasWolfers), [Saige Rutherford](https://twitter.com/being_saige), and [Mariam Zabihi](https://twitter.com/m_zabihi).